Artisan Partners Asset Management Inc. (APAM) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price point forecasted by analysts for Artisan Partners Asset Management Inc. (APAM) is $37.63, which is -$3.58 below the current market price.
-The public float for APAM is 66.91M, and currently, short sellers hold a 11.54% ratio of that floaft.
-The average trading volume of APAM on July 28, 2023 was 906.09K shares.
+The average price predicted by analysts for APAM is $37.63, which is -$0.89 below the current price.
+The public float for APAM is 66.91M and currently, short sellers hold a 11.54% ratio of that float.
+The average trading volume of APAM on August 03, 2023 was 934.20K shares.

 APAM’s Market Performance

-APAM’s stock has seen a -2.90% decrease for the week, with a 8.08% rise in the past month and a 21.86% gain in the past quarter.
-The volatility ratio for the week is 1.70%, and the volatility levels for the past 30 days are at 1.95% for Artisan Partners Asset Management Inc. The simple moving average for the past 20 days is 0.92% for APAM’s stock, with a 22.69% simple moving average for the past 200 days.
+APAM’s stock has seen a -8.61% decrease for the week, with a -2.63% drop in the past month and a 15.30% gain in the past quarter.
+The volatility ratio for the week is 3.69%, and the volatility levels for the past 30 days are at 2.27% for Artisan Partners Asset Management Inc. The simple moving average for the past 20 days is -6.50% for APAM’s stock, with a 13.68% simple moving average for the past 200 days.

 Analysts’ Opinion of APAM